How To Squat: Your Essential Guide To Proper Squat Form

 Squats can be done with or without equipment

-In their most basic form, squats can be done without weights as a simple bodyweight squat.
-This means that once you know how to do them correctly, you can do them almost anywhere — whether you’re in the gym or working out at home.
+In their most basic form, squats can be done without any equipment as a simple bodyweight squat.
+This means you can do them almost anywhere — whether you’re in the gym, the park or working out at home.

-The best squat for beginners who are learning how to squat with the proper technique is the sit squat.
-The sit squat involves utilising a chair as a fixed point to aim at.
-This emphasises the importance of driving the hips back rather than initiating the movement at the knees.
+The best squat technique for beginners is the sit or box squat.
+This involves utilising a chair or box as a fixed point to aim for while helping you emphasise the motion of driving your hips back and down rather than initiating the movement at the knees or arching your back.

-1. Place a chair behind you and begin standing facing away from the chair, with both feet planted on the floor hip-width apart.
+- Place a chair or low box behind you and begin standing facing away from the chair, with both feet on the floor hip-width apart.

-2. Inhale and engage your core.
+- Inhale and engage your core by thinking about drawing your belly button towards your spine.
 Looking straight ahead, bend at both the hips and knees, ensuring that your knees remain in line with your toes.
-Continue bending, driving your hips back and bending your knees until you are able to lightly sit on the chair behind you, ensuring that you maintain a proud chest and avoid hunching throughout the movement.
+Continue bending, driving your hips back and bending your knees until you are able to lightly sit on the chair behind you, keeping your shoulders back and chest proud to avoid hunching throughout the movement.

-3. Exhale as you push through your heels to mid foot and extend your hips and knee simultaneously to return to the starting position.
+- Exhale as you push through your heels and extend your hips and knees simultaneously to return to the starting standing position.
 You should feel the tension in your glutes, quads and hamstrings.

 Bulgarian split squat

-Bend both your knees to a 90-degree angle, taking care not to bend your front knee over your foot as you move.
-Your front knee should be in-line with your ankle once you get to the bottom of the movement.
+Bend both your knees to a 90-degree angle, making sure your front knee doesn’t extend over your toes.
+Your front knee should be in-line with your ankle once you get to the bottom of the movement, so you may need to step further away from the bench.
 This exercise can be done with dumbbells if you’d like to make it more challenging.

-Another common squat variation is the front squat.
-This is typically done with a barbell, but if you don’t have one, you can easily do this exercise with dumbbells instead.
-To start, position yourself with your feet shoulder-width apart.
-Hold your dumbbells up near your shoulders, with your palms facing towards each other.
+Another common variation is the front squat which can be performed with a barbell or dumbbells.
+To start, position yourself with your feet shoulder-width apart, then hold your dumbbells up near your shoulders, with your palms facing towards each other.
 Proceed through the squat movement as usual.

-A sumo squat is a slight variation on a conventional bodyweight squat.
-The main difference is that your feet will be placed further than shoulder-width apart and turned out to 45 degrees.
+The main difference with a sumo squat is that your feet are placed further than shoulder-width apart and turned out to 45 degrees, which can put more emphasis on your glutes and inner thigh muscles.

 Single-leg box squat

 In a goblet squat, you’ll be holding a kettlebell or a dumbbell in front of your chest throughout the movement.
 Start by holding the kettlebell with both hands against your chest.
-If you have a dumbbell, hold it vertical with both hands in front of your chest.
-Plant your feet shoulder-width apart and proceed through the squat movement, ensuring that the kettlebell or dumbbelll remains fixed.
+If you have a dumbbell, hold it vertically with both hands in front of your chest.
+Plant your feet shoulder-width apart and move through the squat movement, ensuring the kettlebell or dumbbell remains steady.

 How to progress your squats

-Eventually, you can progress to barbell back squats, starting with the bar without any additional weight added.
-It’s important to get comfortable with each movement, and start off light before progressing to the next variation or adding in extra weight.
+Then, you can progress to front squats, holding two dumbbells by your shoulders.
+Eventually, you might want to try barbell back squats, where you can start with the bar without any additional weight added.
+It’s important to get comfortable with each movement, nail your form, and start light before progressing to the next variation or adding extra weight.
+So many women in the Sweat Community love strength training and keeping track of the weight they can lift on their squats can be a great way to track progress!

-Another way to progress your squats is to perform single-leg variations.
-This essentially means going through the normal motions of a squat, but with one of your legs extended out in front of you.
-An example of this is a single-leg box squat.
-Doing single-leg variations challenges your balance, core and leg strength.
+Another way to progress is to perform single-leg variations such as the single-leg box squat or Bulgarian split squats.
+This essentially means going through the normal motions of a squat, but with one of your legs extended in front or behind you.
+These single-leg variations challenge your balance, core, glute and leg strength.

 Knees moving in as you squat

-A common error when squatting is letting your knees drift inward as you sit down through the movement.
-It’s important to drive your knees outward as you bend down to avoid this.
-Using a band around your knees can be a great way to remind you to drive your knees out and forces you to engage the glutes.
+A common error is letting your knees cave inward as you bend into the squat position.
+To avoid this, drive your knees outwards and make sure they are tracking over your toes.
+Using a resistance band around your knees can be a great way to remind you to drive your knees out and engage your glutes.

 Knees going over your toes